Our first time experience staying in the wild Arctic

 Joy of noticing the little things in the Arctic

 First thing I noticed when we came here was the crystal clear river flowing alongside a stretch of red and brown cabins with a mountain view.
 The brown Explorer cabin with a board that read No16 was allotted to us.
 There were many other cabins lined in front of ours.
 A beautiful verandah, perfect to spend our nights watching the northern lights was the highlight of our stay.
-Even though it was freezing cold outside. -4°C, is cold, especially for those who travelled from a tropical climate, but with each day our bodies will get used to the cold.
+Even though it was freezing cold outside. -4°C, is cold, especially for those who travelled from a tropical climates, but with each day our bodies will get used to the cold.
 We stood in the Verandah in awe, listening to the sound of the gushing river in front of us.

-I remember Unniii telling me that the sound of the river resembled that of a million beating hearts and it’s funny how every time I listened to the gushing waters after he said that felt exactly like that.
+I remember Unniii telling me that the sound of the river resembled that of a million beating hearts and it’s funny how every time I listened to the gushing waters after he said that it felt exactly like that.
 All I know is that these were some peaceful quiet moments in our lives that helped us take in the beauty of nature and the unbelievable excitement of being in the northernmost part of the arctic.
-Someone rightly said, Happiness truly resides in every small moments in life.
+Someone rightly said, Happiness truly resides in every small moment in life.
 24th December to 28th December, 2022 was how long we stayed in this cabin- that’s five precious days we got to live in the northernmost city in the arctic, the closest we have ever gotten to the North Pole.

-A whimsical stay, where waking up to snow showers, watching the light rain drops freeze to ice, surprise visits by reindeers, plants and leaves covered in frozen dewdrops, a cup of hot chocolate keeping us warm at sub zero temperatures and bright starry night skies with shooting stars , distinct constellations accompanied by the dancing bright coloured lights had all become a magical part of our lives.
+A magical stay, where waking up to snow showers, watching the light raindrops freeze to ice, surprise visits by reindeers, plants and leaves covered in frozen dewdrops, a cup of hot chocolate keeping us warm at sub zero temperatures and bright starry night skies with shooting stars , distinct constellations accompanied by the dancing bright coloured lights had all become a magical part of our lives.
 As I sat and wrote part of this article in our cabin’s verandah, I felt my hands freezing as I typed.
 Though I still kept at it as I’d always wanted to write my blogs from beautiful places like these.
 How often do we get to write from gorgeous places such as this one?
 I definitely couldn’t miss a chance like that now, could I?

 One phrase that popped into my mind when I tried to describe this place was – “Heaven on earth”.
 Honestly Norway has my heart.
 I never knew , I would ever get to experience a place as surreal as this.
-Coming to Norway has made me think a lot about “Nature and it’s raw beauty”.
+Coming to Norway has made me think a lot about “Nature and its raw beauty”.
 Visiting Norway has made me fall in love with the unparalleled beauty of Nature but at the same time I would be lying if I don’t talk about how strangely eerie the absolute stillness and vastness of nature can make you feel at times.
 I am starting to think maybe there’s a reason why most Norwegian tales have a spooky touch to them.

 Each cabin had a huge tree standing tall beside it, as if guarding us from the strong cold winds blowing in from the mountains in front of us.
 There were signs of the coming winter all around.
 This was supposed to be autumn as it was still October, but here, this far north in the arctic, we’d entered Winter.
 Parts of the river had already started to freeze.
 The trees had no leaves in them, not one.
 They were simply tall branches contorted at different angles, looking straight up at the empty sky above.
 Norway Spruce were the only trees that stood green in this winter land covered in snow.